-I’m not okay with the Lords Prayer being removed from our schools.
-I believe we need it now more than we ever did.
+I’m not okay with the Lords Prayer being omitted from our schools.
+We need it now more than we ever did.
 I’m not okay with bullying and abuse.
 I’m not okay with enabling others to stay sick.
 I’m not okay with child abuse and parents who abandon their children.
 I’m not okay with animal cruelty.
-I’m not okay with 144 people dying each day from overdose.
+I’m not okay with 144 people dying each day from an overdose.
 I’m not okay with babies being born addicted and children losing their parents.

-The truth is, there’s a lot of things I’m not okay with.
+There are many things I’m not okay with.
 It’s easy to see the big ones.
-But there’s a million little ones too.
+But there are a million little ones too.

-It’s so much easier ‘not getting involved’ these days.
-Maybe it’s the man in line, yelling at the cashier, or your bosses tone of voice.
-Or maybe someone asks you what you think, and you give them a vague description, telling them nothing of how you really feel.
+It’s easy to turn a blind eye; Maybe it’s the man in line, yelling at the cashier, or your bosses tone of voice.
+Or maybe someone asks you what you think, and you give them a vague description, telling them nothing of how you feel or think.
 It happens all the time.

 Invest nothing.
 Risk nothing.
 Give nothing.

-Can you imagine if our soldiers did that?
-Fought our wars half-heatedly.
+Can you imagine if our soldiers fought our wars half-heartedly?
 Let the other guy do all the work.
 Let him take the bullet.

-As I looked upon our veterans; their backs bent in age and fragility, I couldn’t help but wonder.
+As I looked upon our veterans; backs bent with age and fragility, I couldn’t help but wonder.
 Was it worth it?
 What do they think when they see us – the people they laid down their lives for?

 I can’t pretend to know, but I’d like to ask.
 I’m curious.

 The image of the little girl in the pink tutu comes to mind.
-What will her future look like?
-Sometimes I wonder where we as a human race are heading.
+What will her future be?
+Sometimes I wonder where us humans are heading.
 We’ve picked up some bad habits.
 Worse yet, we’ve become complacent.
 It’s easy to wait for someone else to fight our battles and right all our wrongs.
 We can point fingers and be masterful victims.
 It’s easy to straddle the fence and play it safe.
 Speak nothing, risk nothing, do nothing, don’t rock the boat!
 It’s easy, but it’s not right.

 The next time you see something unjust, don’t turn a blind eye.